16 Pros and Cons of Being a Digital Nomad

 The Cons of Being a Digital Nomad

-You can’t make a decision on being a digital nomad without knowing the cons.
-Here are the cons of being a digital nomad in this pros and cons of being a digital nomad.
+You can’t make a decision on being a digital nomad without knowing the disadvantages of the digital nomad lifestyle.
+Here are 6 cons of being a digital nomad in this pros and cons of being a digital nomad post.

 Fast and reliable wifi is very important to digital nomads and not every country has a good wifi infrastructure.
 If you don’t have wifi you can’t work, and if you can’t work, you can’t always make money to fund your travelling lifestyle.
 You can use your hotspot on your phone or international SIM cards but these can prove pricey.